jdurham2009/Learning_Programming/Learning_python/README.md

 # Learning Python
-I have been using many different resources to learn python.
+I have been using many different resources to learn Python.
 I have documented them here to track my progress and share my journey.
 These projects will range from small scripts to large projects, either following along with a course or made on my own.

 ## They are categorized by resource, and level which include:
-- FreeCodeCamp
+- Personal Projects
+    - **MadLib Filler:** Takes user input and fills a MadLib that outputs to a text file.
+    - **University Tech Programs(in progress):** Search a text file of over 1000 university tech-related master's and bachelor's programs.
 - Plural Sight

-    Entry Level projects include
+    Entry Level path projects include
     - **Contacts:** Parses email addresses from a nested dictionary
     - **Decades:** Outputs age in decades and years
     - **Expenses:** Calculated the sum of expenses that users input